jakels/portfolio/README.md

-# portfolio
+# My Portfolio
-My portfolio utilising Github Pages
+This is the repository for my portfolio using Github Pages to host.